LicensePlates.cc

 Eric has documented the following observations about the 2008 issue:

-In the 2-letter plates, all except M in the 1st position, and all but F in the 2nd position have been seen.
+In the 2-letter plates, all except M in the 1st position, and all but F in the 2nd position have been observed.

-In the 3-letter plates, no X in the 1st position have been seen, but all letters in the 2nd and 3rd positions have been seen.
+In the 3-letter plates, no X in the 1st position observed, but all letters in the 2nd and 3rd positions have been observed.

 Based on the above, it appears they don't use I or O in the 1st letter position regardless of how many letters there are.